 Enter unabashed Beatles’ fan Jeff Lynne of The Electric Light Orchestra.
 George asked Jeff to co-produce his 1987 album Cloud Nine.
 It was successful.
 The album had a #1 single, “Got My Mind Set On You”, which was originally a 1962 recording by James Ray.
 Other tracks did well on the Mainstream Rock chart (Multiple charts and formats had become the norm.)
 “When We Was Fab” (#2), “Cloud 9” (#9), and “Devil’s Radio” (#4).
-Cloud Nine hit #8, and also went platinum.
+Cloud Nine hit #8 on Billboard’s album chart and went platinum.
 It was the last solo album George would release, but he was about to have some musical fun with his friends.

 The Traveling Wilburys kind of happened by accident, but it was mostly Jeff Lynne’s fault, because he was producing albums for George, Roy Orbison, and Tom Petty.
 In a Wilburys documentary, George Harrison says the group wasn’t planned.
 He was having lunch with Jeff and Roy, and wanted to use them on a B-side single.
 He says he called Bob Dylan to use his studio, and had to pick up a guitar he left at Tom Petty’s house.
 They all joined in the writing and recording of “Handle With Care”, and presto, The Traveling Wilburys!